Your rights if you are homeless

 If you are homeless, you are still entitled to claim benefits.

-If you do not have a bank account you should ask for a payment through the Payment Exception Service.
+If you do not have a bank account you should ask for your benefit payments to be paid through the Payment Exception Service.
 This service replaced the Simple Payment scheme.
 Any payment will be paid straight on to a card, a voucher or a text message.
 You then go to your nearest PayPoint outlet with the card, voucher or your phone to collect the money.

 Contact your local JobCentre Plus or benefits office for more help and advice about the Payment Exception Service.

-If you are in a crisis situation, you may be able to apply for some financial help from the Discretionary Assistance Fund to cover emergency expenses.
+If you are in a crisis, you may be able to apply for some financial help from the Discretionary Assistance Fund to cover emergency expenses.
 Whether you will get anything depends on your circumstances and also the rules that apply in your council.
-If your JSA stops because of a benefit sanction, you can apply for immediate hardship payments.

 Registering with a GP if you are homeless